 Looking for information on the new Neighbors Connected Program?
 Visit Neighbors Connected: Neighborhood Strong.

-Want to get your neighborhood involved with the Arvada Police Department?
 The Arvada Police Department continually strives to build and maintain partnerships with its citizens.
-Through these partnerships we can help identify and prevent crime, maintain our parks, keep our streets safe, and make our city even more beautiful.
+Through these partnerships we can help identify and prevent crime, keep our streets safe, and make our community stronger.

 How Can We Be Successful?

 In order for these partnerships to be a success, there are several factors that must be considered:

 - Citizens must take ownership of their neighborhoods.